Undergraduate BA (Hons)

 Globalisation of Sport

 The Globalisation of Sport will allow you to develop a deep understanding of how the sports industry has become a truly global phenomenon.
-The academic body of knowledge in this field will be complimented with examples of practices and processes which the sports industry currently utilise.
-You will learn key skills and understanding of the historical, geopolitical, economic, digital and media drivers that reflect the globalisation of sport.
-You will learn about the importance of emerging markets in the sports industry and the significance they play in the development of global strategies.
+The academic body of knowledge in this field will be backed up with examples of practices and processes which the sport industry currently utilises.
+You will learn key skills and understanding of the historical, geopolitical, economic, digital and media drivers in sport, as well as the importance of emerging markets and the significance they play in the development of global strategies.

 Magazine Journalism